 - Place the sugar and lemon zest into a bowl and rub together to coat the zest thoroughly with sugar and draw out the oils in the peel.

-- Add the butter and eggs and beat until pale and fluffy, approximately 3 minutes with an electric beater.
+- Add the butter and beat until pale and fluffy, approximately 3 minutes with an electric beater.

 - Add the flour and baking powder to your mixture and beat on low until just combined.